More about: 10 secret spots of New York

 All this with a very innovative proposal: the elegant interior design, the ambient lighting of the rooms and the relaxing ambient music make the experience totally different every time and a reason to come to Fotografiska New York on every trip to the city.

-Fotografiska New York often organizes events with live music and special exhibitions - you will enjoy the New York night in a very original way!
+Fotografiska New York often organizes events with live music and special exhibitions.
+You will enjoy the New York night in a very original way!

-10. Kayak the Hudson River
+10. Cruise the Hudson River

-If you want to do something different during your trip to New York and watch the skyline from the water without spending a penny, go to Pier 96 on the Hudson River near the Intrepid Air and Space Museum.
+If you want to do something different during your trip to New York and see the skyline from the water without spending a penny, come to Pier 96 on the Hudson River near the Intrepid Air and Space Museum.
 From late May to October you can kayak and enjoy the scenery of Manhattan aboard one of these boats.
 The company offering this free activity is Manhattan Community Boathouse.

 How to participate?